5 Best Knowledge Management Software Solutions in 2026

 Confluence Pros and Cons

 Additionally, the platform’s user-friendly interface, complete with a wide range of templates, makes it easy for teams to get started on everything from project plans to technical specifications.
+However, these strengths are undermined by significant drawbacks that can impact productivity as teams grow.
+A key issue is its limited search and discovery capabilities.

 While Confluence is a powerful tool for creating documentation, many users report that its search function can be clunky and ineffective, making it difficult to find specific information within a large knowledge base.
 This problem is compounded by poor metadata management, which makes it challenging to organize and categorize content effectively.